xultradotfun/fluffle-3d/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

-## 📝 Adding Projects to the Ecosystem
+## 📝 Ecosystem Directory

-Projects in the MegaETH ecosystem can be added to the platform by modifying `src/data/ecosystem.json`.
-Each project should follow this format:
+The project includes a comprehensive directory of MegaETH ecosystem projects in `src/data/ecosystem.json`.
+Each project entry follows this structure:

 ```json
 {